novalagung/muslimboard/WEBSTORE.md

 Muslim Board is a personal dashboard for Muslims anywhere in the world, available on many languages.
 This plugin is inspired by Momentum.

-Muslim Board provides several useful features to improve productivity, such as prayer schedule, islamic quotes, and TODO list.
+Muslim Board provides several useful features to improve productivity, such as prayer schedule, islamic quotes, TODO list, and custom background images stored locally in the browser.

 Supported languages:
 - English language